Merzasphor/MWSE/docs/source/types/tes3weatherController.md

 ### `underwaterColor`

 The underwater color, represented as a vector.
+The values can range from 0 to 1.

 **Returns**: